-Orca Coolers’ rotomolded coolers look similar to Yeti coolers in almost every way.
+Orca Coolers’ rotomolded ice boxes look similar to Yeti coolers in almost every way.
 The chunky design boasts several inches of insulation for maximum ice and cold retention of up to 10 days.
 An integrated lid gasket and cheeky "whale's tail" rubber latches create a perfect seal to keep cold in and heat out.
-Dual flex-grip handles provide easy portage, while a built-in cargo net attachment offers additional storage for bottle openers, kitchen accessories, and other essentials.
+Dual flex-grip handles provide easy portage, while a built-in cargo net attachment offers additional storage for bottle openers, must-have kitchen accessories, and other essentials.

 Of all the competitors on the market, Pelican is the most Yeti-esque alternative.
 Its industry-leading coolers boast two inches of polyurethane insulation and a 360-degree freezer-grade gasket for extreme ice retention.
 With over-molded handles, three-inch locking latches, and a reinforced lockable hasp, the durability and security are second to none.
 We also dig the built-in stainless steel bottle opener and self-draining cup holders in the lid.
 With Pelican’s lifetime guarantee, it may be the last cooler you ever need or have to buy.

 Having to move a cooler is the most frustrating part of owning one.
-That's why God invented wheeled coolers.
+That's why God invented rolling/wheeled coolers.
 Coleman alleviates that headache with its Xtreme 5-Day Rolling Cooler.
 Heavy-duty wheels make it a snap for rolling over almost any terrain.
 Inside, the 50-quart capacity holds up to 84 cans, while extra wall insulation ensures they stay cold for nearly a week, even in 90-degree heat.
-We especially love that the entire build weighs just two pounds empty.
+We especially love that the entire build weighs just 12 pounds empty.

 Like Coleman, Igloo has a long-standing history as a go-to cooler brand for tailgating, concerts, and weekend camping at the lake.
-Its premium BMX line boasts many of the same features of Yeti at a fraction of the price.
+Its premium BMX line boasts many of the same features as Yeti at a fraction of the price.
 The 52-Quart model is plenty large enough for most outdoor events and promises to keep drinks ice cold for five days in up to 90-degree heat.
 We especially like the addition of comfort grip handles, risers to keep it elevated off the ground, and tie-down loops to secure it in transit.